wovencode/SyncableComponent/README.md

 Summary
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-A generic Manager class, that allows to handle synchronized data (like inventories, skills or currencies) on a per player basis in a server-based multiplayer environment.
+A generic Component, that allows to handle synchronized data (like inventories, skills or currencies) on a per GameObject basis in a server-based multiplayer environment.

 Quickstart
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -